Pathfinder Platoon: History

 Following the 1982 Falklands War, 5 Airborne Brigade was established as a light, rapid reaction force for similar requirements.
 The brigade was formed from the two Parachute Regiment and one line infantry battalions and support units.
 The Brigade identified a requirement for an independent intelligence collection capability, deployable into a hostile or non-permissive environment ahead of the main force so in 1985 the Pathfinder Platoon was established with personnel drawn initially from the patrols platoon of each of the three Parachute Battalions.
 For many years it was not an officially established unit, being financed from other parts of the Brigade's budget.
-In 1999, 5 Airborne Brigade merged with 24 Airmobile Brigade to form the present day 16 Air Assault Brigade with the platoon remaining attached to the Brigade headquarters.
+In 1999, 5 Airborne Brigade merged with 24 Airmobile Brigade to form the 16 Air Assault Brigade with the platoon remaining attached to the Brigade headquarters.

 Command, control and organisation

-The platoon work under the command of the Brigade Headquarters in Colchester, Essex.
+The platoon work under the command of the Brigade Combat Team Headquarters in Colchester, Essex.
 The Officer Commanding Pathfinder Platoon is a senior Captain or Major with an Operations Warrant Officer (OPSWO) as his second in command.
 The platoon operates in teams of between 4–6 men.
 In 2006 a new rate of Parachute Pay (High Altitude Parachute Pay) was introduced for members of the Pathfinder Platoon following the recommendations of the Armed Forces’ Pay Review Body.

 The Pathfinder Platoon also maintains attached personnel.
-Soldiers can come from various units to fill a specific role, signallers, logistics, fleet management and vehicle maintenance, but are not qualified Pathfinders unless they choose to attend and are successful on selection.
+Soldiers can come from various units to fill a specific role, signalers, logistics, fleet management and vehicle maintenance, but are not qualified Pathfinders unless they choose to attend and are successful on selection.